WINS-lab/WiT/README.md

 - PyTorch environment with GPU support for Windows and Linux can be installed with Conda `conda install pytorch==1.7.1 torchvision==0.8.2 torchaudio==0.7.2 cudatoolkit=10.2 -c pytorch`

+- Run `test.py` command.
+For example `python3 test.py -exp_name csd_weight`

 ## Data format

-- Create a `data` folder and format the test dataset snow-degraded input and gt images as follows
+Create a `data` folder and format 2000 samples of the test dataset snow-degraded input and groundtruth images as follows

 ```
     WiT